 March of Dimes is a national organization working to improve the health of babies by preventing birth defects, premature birth and infant mortality.
 The North Dakota chapter offers programs and services in communities across North Dakota to prevent premature birth and birth defects by educating moms and offering support to families in need.

 PATH is a private, non-profit organization providing Treatment Foster Care and other behavioral health services, adoption, and family-based services.
-PATH services are provided throughout North Dakota, Minnesota and Idaho.
+PATH services are provided throughout North Dakota, Minnesota, Illinois and Maryland.

 Prevent Child Abuse North Dakota

 Prevent Child Abuse North Dakota is dedicated to strengthening families and preventing child abuse and neglect, particularly in North Dakota.
 They advocate for a continuum of services and access to those services as well as deliver evidence-based strategies that enable communities to provide for children and families.